2014–15 Oklahoma Sooners women's basketball team

 The 2014–15 Oklahoma Sooners women's basketball team represented the University of Oklahoma in the 2014–15 NCAA Division I women's basketball season.
 The Sooners were led by Sherri Coale in her nineteenth season.
 The team played its home games at the Lloyd Noble Center in Norman, Oklahoma as a member of the Big 12 Conference.
 They finished the season 21–12, 13–5 in Big 12 play to finish in second place.
-They advanced to the semifinals of the Big 12 women's tournament where they lost to Texas.
-They received at-large bid of the NCAA women's tournament where they defeated Quinnipiac in the first round before losing to Stanford in the second round.
+They advanced to the semifinals of the Big 12 women's tournament, where they lost to Texas.
+They received an at-large bid to the NCAA women's tournament, where they defeated Quinnipiac in the first round before losing to Stanford in the second round.